 Palace of Versailles located in the Versailles town, France is one of the most famous attractions for tourists coming to France.
-It was constructed in 1623, and is known as the center of political power from the time of the French Revolution.
+It was constructed in 1623, and is known as the centre of political power from the time of the French Revolution.
 This stunning piece of architecture comes with a number of rooms.
-The most important thing to notice are its apartments, which are decorated with precious gems, gold and crystal.
+The most important thing to notice is its apartments, which are decorated with precious gems, gold and crystal.
 So visit and learn about the history and fascinating Palace of Versailles facts!

 Notre Dame is a church, which was built for worship in 1686.
 The sculptures by Pierre Mazzeline and Noël Jouvenet within the church are one of the best things to do in Versailles, France for all those who love art and craft.
 Its neoclassical architecture is just amazing, and has earned it a credit of being a ‘monument historique’.

 Another attraction for all nature lovers is the garden of Versailles.
 It is spread around 800 hectares, and owns a great collection of rare flowers, sculptures, and greenery which got it into the list of Unesco World Heritage Sites in 1979.It is advisable to visit this place in summers as some really interesting water shows are carried out in the evening.